I get a lot of email from people who are not in legal cannabis states.

 So how can you, a resident of a prohibition state, participate right now and receive the benefits of cannabis?

 There is a legal and inexpensive way to obtain oil produced by hemp in any prohibition state.
 It’s called your natural foods store.
-Like Whole Foods.
-Like a natural food co-op.
+Like Whole Foods. or any natural food retailer, including Walmart stores that have natural foods aisles.
 All of these stores carry, usually in the refrigerated section, hemp seed oil.
 This will run you anywhere from $10 – $20 depending on the size of the bottle you purchase.
 This is a culinary grade oil and should not be heated above 250 F or so.
 It makes great salad dressings.
 It can also make some pretty kick-ass topical products.
-Compare that to the price you will pay for Kannaway oil or another so-called CBD oil brand–typically hundreds of dollars for a very small amount of what?
-Look at the links I have posted above from the FDA to see their findings.

 Plantain Hemp Salve — My personal ‘sink salve” formula

 There are two kinds of plantain, broad leaf or slender leaf.
-I like either one for making hemp seed oil salves.
+I like either one for making hemp seed oil salves and often combine the two.
 You will want to use plantain leaves when they are fresh for the best results.
 Pick the leaves and let them wilt overnight on a paper towel.
 You’ll need roughly a big handful of leaves to make about 8 ounces of my plantain sink salve.

 Here are the rest of the ingredients: